kangdaeki/linuxprogramming/README.md

 echo_selectserv.c -- multiplexing with select (use echo_client.c for communication)

-TBA -- multiplexing with epoll
+echo_epollserv.c -- multiplexing with epoll (use echo_client.c for communication)